Mehatab/Kotlin-Course/docs/tutorials/javascript/getting-started-maven/getting-started-with-maven.md

----
-type: tutorial
-layout: tutorial
-title:  "Getting Started with Kotlin and JavaScript with Maven"
-description: "A look at how to use Maven to target JavaScript."
-authors: Hadi Hariri
-date: 2016-11-04
-showAuthorInfo: false
----

 >__Warning__: this tutorial is outdated for Kotlin {{ site.data.releases.latest.version }}.
 >We strongly recommend using Gradle for Kotlin/JS projects.
 For instructions on creating
 >Kotlin/JS projects with Gradle, see [Setting up a Kotlin/JS project](../setting-up.html)